zoonoo/azure-docs.ko-kr/articles/resource-group-define-dependencies.md

 <properties
-   pageTitle="Resource Manager 템플릿의 종속성 | Microsoft Azure" description="리소스가 올바른 순서대로 배포되도록 배포 중 다른 리소스에 종속된 것으로 리소스를 설정하는 방법에 대해 설명합니다." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Dependencies in Resource Manager templates | Microsoft Azure" description="Describes how to set one resource as dependent on another resource during deployment to ensure resources are deployed in the correct order." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"